Login

 The Composition of Carbon Fiber

-Carbon fiber is primarily composed of carbon atoms, which are bonded together to form long, thin strands.
-The unique structure is what gives carbon fiber its remarkable strength.
-Traditionally, carbon fibers are made from polyacrylonitrile (PAN) and pitch, but the manufacturing process significantly influences the final properties of the fibers.
+Carbon fiber primarily consists of carbon atoms that bond together to form long, thin strands.
+This unique structure grants carbon fiber its remarkable strength.
+Traditionally, carbon fibers are derived from polyacrylonitrile (PAN) and pitch, with the manufacturing process playing a significant role in determining the fibers' final properties.

 The Manufacturing Process

-The strength of carbon fiber is heavily dependent on its manufacturing process.
-The production involves several key steps:
+The strength of carbon fiber heavily relies on its manufacturing process, which includes several key stages:

-• Stabilization: The precursor materials are heated to stabilize the structure.
+• Stabilization: The precursor materials undergo heating to stabilize their structure.

-• Carbonization: The stabilized fibers are further heated in an oxygen-free atmosphere to remove non-carbon elements.
+• Carbonization: The stabilized fibers are heated in an oxygen-free atmosphere to eliminate non-carbon elements.

-• Surface Treatment: The fibers are treated to enhance bonding with resins during the composite fabrication process.
+• Surface Treatment: The fibers receive treatment to enhance their bonding capability with resins during the composite fabrication process.

 Properties Contributing to Strength